bairblog/bairblog.github.io/_posts/2017-10-17-lfd-surgical-robots.md

 # Conclusion

-To summarize, learning sequential task structure from demonstrations has many applications and is essential for automating sub-tasks in surgical robotics.
-We were motivated by automatically inferring transition conditions for finite state machine design.
-This work inspired us to build links to Reinforcement Learning and the Options Framework.
+To summarize, learning sequential task structure from demonstrations has many applications in robotics such as automating surgical sub-tasks and can be facilitated by segmenting to learning task structure.
 We see several avenues for future work: (1) representations that better model rotational geometry and configuration spaces, (2) hybrid schemes that consider both parametrized primitives and those derived from analytic formulae, and (3) consideration of state-space segmentation as well as temporal segmentation.

 <hr>